MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    :::column-end:::
    :::column span="1":::

    Can delete the repository.
-At the top-level <strong>Git repositories</strong> level, can delete any repository.
+At the top-level **Git repositories** level, can delete any repository.

    :::column-end:::
 :::row-end:::